deathbymigas/auto-annotated-portfolio/content/pages/index.md

       I value mission-driven projects and organizations and typically pursue opportunities where I believe my skills can lead to real, measurable outcomes for real people.
-If that resonates with you, let’s get in touch, even if it’s just to say hello!
+If you're working on something meaningful and need a thoughtful, research-driven designer, I’d love to hear from you.
     elementId: ''
     styles:
       self: